Merck Manual

 VIEW PROFESSIONAL VERSION

-Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
+Prelabor rupture of membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.

 • After the membranes rupture, labor often soon follows.